 There are hundreds of coding languages, so this means that no coder can know everything all the time or even try to remember it all.
 To get around this, coders regularly look up new syntax and snippets of code and borrow from each other.
 Coding is a very active community with an ethos of people with different skill levels working together and helping each other out.

-Useful technology tools are always created by teams where people with different primary interests and abilities work together performing different tasks.
-For this reason, coders and technologists need to collaborate and communicate effectively with others, sometimes across time-zones, cultures and national borders which makes coding and technology a very sociable activity.
+Useful technology tools are always created by teams where people with different primary interests and abilities work together to perform different tasks.
+For this reason, coders and technologists need to collaborate and communicate effectively with others, sometimes across time zones, cultures, and national borders which makes coding and technology a very sociable activity.

 Coding is a skill and a toolkit that is relevant for everyone.
 The very first coders in the world and some of the most influential coders have been women.
 For instance, Ada Lovelace is considered the world’s first coder, Grace Hopper developed the first compiler for programming languages and Marissa Mayer was one of the first programmers at Google.
 You can find some ideas for encouraging female students to take on the challenge of technology in this article by our COO, Charlotte, here